Skip to Main Content

 By Vicki Hillhouse

-With a theme that promises entertainment, the Walla Walla County Fair & Frontier Days aims to deliver with five days of musical acts — including opening day concert headliner The Beach Boys — a sold out demolition derby, three nights of PRCA rodeo action, vendors, exhibits, a community parade, carnival, food and more.
+The Walla Walla County Fair & Frontier Days aims to deliver with five days of family fun including a opening day concert headliner, a sold out demolition derby, three nights of PRCA rodeo action, vendors, exhibits, a community parade, carnival, food and more.

 The oldest fair in the state, Walla Walla’s event traces its roots to 1866, 23 years before Washington became a state.
-In a recent interview, fair Manager Greg Lybeck shared how the event honors the past while consistently working to stay fresh and new.
+In an interview in 2023, fair Manager Greg Lybeck shared how the event honors the past while consistently working to stay fresh and new.

-What’s in store for the 2023 Walla Walla Fair & Frontier Days?
+What’s in store during the Walla Walla Fair & Frontier Days?

-Our nighttime shows were exceptionally good last year.
-This year, we’re expecting it to be a little stronger even.
+Our nighttime shows last year (2022) were exceptionally good.
+This year (2023), we’re expecting it to be a little stronger even.
 The demo derby sold out way early.
 For the rodeo, we’ll be on the Cowboy Channel live for the first time ever.
 It’ll be nice to get our city and our area up on the broadcast.

 What makes Walla Walla’s Fair special?